Battle of Strasbourg: Aftermath

 In 359, Julian restored seven forts and town walls in the middle Rhine, including Bonna (Bonn) and Bingium (Bingen), obliging his new tributary Alamanni to provide the supplies and labour needed.
 He then crossed the Rhine, marched through the territory of the tributaries and devastated the lands of the other kings who had fought at Strasbourg, including Westralp.
 All were forced to submit and return the thousands of Roman civilians they had abducted and enslaved during the years of easy plunder.

 By 360, Gaul was sufficiently secure to permit Julian to despatch reinforcements of about 3,000 men under magister armorum Lupicinus to Britain, which had suffered a serious land and sea invasion by the Picts of Caledonia (Scotland) and the Scoti of Hibernia (Ireland).
 But at the same time, Julian received a demand from Constantius, who was unaware of the British expedition, that he send 4 auxilia palatina regiments plus select squadrons of cavalry (about 2,500 men) under Lupicinus to the East as reinforcements for the war against the Persians.
 This triggered a near-mutiny by Julian's soldiers, who again proclaimed him Augustus.
 He again refused, but this time, the troops insisted, making it clear they would mutiny if he refused and march against Constantius with or without him.
 Alarmed, but also secretly pleased, Julian accepted the title and wrote an apologetic letter to Constantius explaining why he had felt it necessary to bow to his soldiers' wishes and requesting his ratification.
 But this was refused by Constantius, who replied demanding that Julian revert to Caesar status.
 Julian ignored the order, but to prove his good faith and also to keep his near-mutinous troops occupied, he crossed the Rhine and attacked the Attuarii tribe of the Frankish confederation.

-In 361, however, Julian decided to confront Constantius and the two emperors marched against each other to settle the issue.
-But the empire was spared another civil war by the senior emperor's sudden death in Asia Minor.
+By 361, however, the clash was inevitable.
+Julian decided to confront Constantius and in July led his supporting troops in three columns eastwards, never to return to Gaul.
+But the empire was spared another civil war by the senior emperor's sudden death in Asia Minor 3 November; Julian only learned of the event at Naissus late in November.
+Julian entered Constantinople on 3 December, then after giving Constantius a respectful funeral undertook the responsibilities of sole emperor.

-As sole emperor (361–3), Julian succumbed, as many Roman leaders before him (e.g. Crassus, Trajan, Septimius Severus) to "Alexander the Great syndrome": the desire to emulate the Macedonian general and conquer the Persian empire.
-He invaded Mesopotamia at the head of an enormous army of 65,000.
-But the campaign was a disaster: Julian lost his own life and his army was forced to retreat with huge losses.
-Although most of these would have been from the eastern comitatus and from the emperor's own escort army, the comitatus of Illyricum and Gaul would undoubtedly have been stripped of troops to fill the gaps.
-The result was that in 366 Gaul was again overrun by Alamanni hordes and Julian's painstaking work of restoration undone.
-This forced Julian's successor, Valentinian I, to spend years carrying out a virtual replay of Julian's Gallic campaign.